javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 alert(MyClass); // error, MyClass not visible outside of the class
 ```

-## Differences of classes vs functions
+## Differences between classes and functions

 Classes have some differences compared to regular functions: